bwalks/shakesearch/README.md

 - However, that didn't get me to 20 results.

 Once I got a response that the 20 represented the default page size, it was much simpler to solve.

+### Front-end changes
+- Added handler for clicking "Load More" button.
+- Persisting the # of pages loaded so far so we can paginate the responses.
+- Using the correct ID for the load more button
+- Disabling "Load More" if the results are below the page size (so its clear there are no more pages to grab)